playbanq/WebWalletAPI/README.md

     token=transaction-token
     ```

   By creating and handing over a payment transaction token to a user, a merchant requests or demands the user to send the payment to the merchant's wallet.
-This is similar to cash transactions in which a merchant communicates the payment ammount and waits for the user to hand over the money.
+This is similar to cash transactions in which a merchant communicates the payment ammount (e.g. invoice) and waits for the user to hand over the money.